Yasmingamal456/PASM/README.md

 Project structure: The program is composed of 3 main classes Global alignment class (calculate the distance matrix)
 2. UPGMA class (construct phylogenetic tree)
-3. Statistics class (calculate all statistics, identify mutation, validate the tree [bootstrap], visualize the tree )
+3. Statistics class (calculate all statistics, identify mutation, visualize the tree

 Output: phylogenetic tree, text file for alignment statistics, text file for the key mutation, FASTA file for the pairwise alignment if needed

-Contributors: Rewan Wael, Salma Badr, and Yasmin Gamal